gmahieux/teleinfo2mqtt/readme.md

 #### Run the script

-- Download `teleinfo.py` and `config.yml`, put them on the machine connected to your linky
+- Download the [sources from latest release](https://github.com/gmahieux/teleinfo2mqtt/releases/latest) and extract it (at least `teleinfo.py` and `config.yml`) on the machine connected to your linky
 - Update the [configuration](#configuration)
 - Run `python teleinfo.py`